alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 Now, we start using the backend (it is initialized) and setting its properties, first the variables *canvas_height* and *canvas_width* are sset as the height and width of the canvas (figure), then the *figure* variable points to the Figure object.
-Now the function **set_background_gradient** is called which is exclusive to Magick backend and its purpose is to make the canvas i.e. an Magick::Image object (P.S. - In future this function will be shifted to the backend so that both backends are consistent).
+Now the function **set_background_gradient** is called which is exclusive to Magick backend and its purpose is to make the canvas i.e. an Magick::Image object (P.S. - In future, this function will be shifted to the backend so that both backends are consistent).

 ## Initializing the backend
 When any function or variable of the backend is called for the first time, the backend is initialized and its constructor is called: